 - Handheld security wands may interfere with your pacemaker.
 Show your wallet card and ask to be hand searched.

-- Most security gates at airports and stores are okay.
-But do not stand near these devices for long periods.
+- Most security gates at airports and stores are OK.
+But DO NOT stand near these devices for long periods.
 Your pacemaker may set off alarms.

 After any operation, have your provider check your pacemaker.